Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

-Since the DPPG estimator is derived from DPG, we base our practical algorithm on TD3 \citep{fujimoto2018addressing}, a strong DPG-based off-policy actor-critic algorithm for continuous control.
-We replace the classical actor and critic with their parameter-space counterparts and use the DPPG gradient estimator (\cref{eq:gradient_dppg}) and the ICL critic loss (\cref{eq:q_loss_or_gradient_transformed_linear}) to update them, respectively.
+Since DA-PG is derived from DPG, we base our practical algorithm on TD3 \citep{fujimoto2018addressing}, a strong DPG-based off-policy actor-critic algorithm for continuous control.
+We replace the classical actor and critic with their distributions-as-actions counterparts and use the DA-PG estimator (\cref{eq:gradient_dppg}) and the ICL critic loss (\cref{eq:q_loss_or_gradient_transformed_linear}) to update them, respectively.
 We omit the actor target network, as it does not improve performance (see \cref{sec:app_continuous_control}).
-The pseudocode for the algorithm, which we call \emph{Distribution Parameter Actor-Critic} (DPAC), is in \cref{sec:app_pseudocode}.
+The pseudocode for the resulting algorithm, \emph{Distributions-as-Actions Actor-Critic} (DA-AC), is provided in \cref{sec:app_pseudocode}.